- Infection after surgery

-Talk to your doctor about maintaining good blood sugar levels during surgery.
-Your blood sugars should be between 80-150 milligrams per deciliter (mg/dL) during the surgery.
-You may do better with surgery and get better faster if your blood sugars are controlled during surgery.
+Before surgery, talk to your doctor about maintaining a good blood sugar level during the operation.
+You may do better with surgery and get better faster if your blood sugar is controlled during surgery.
 You may be instructed to aim for a blood sugar between 80 and 150 mg/dL.

 You or your nurses should check your blood sugar often.
-You may have more trouble controlling your sugars because you:
+You may have more trouble controlling because you:

 Expect that you may take more time to heal because of your diabetes.
 Be prepared for a hospital stay if you are having major surgery.
 People with diabetes often have to stay in the hospital longer than people without diabetes.

-Watch for signs of infection, such as a fever, or an incision that is red, hot to touch, or oozing.
+Watch for signs of infection, such as a fever, or an incision that is red, hot to touch, swollen, more painful, or oozing.

 Prevent bedsores.
 Move around in bed and get out of bed frequently.
 If you have less feeling in your toes and fingers, you may not feel if you are getting a bed sore.
 Make sure you move around.